Gnathostomata

 Gnathostomata (/ˌnæθoʊ-'stɒmətə/; from Ancient Greek: γνάθος (gnathos) 'jaw' + στόμα (stoma) 'mouth') are jawed vertebrates.
-Gnathostome diversity comprises roughly 60,000 species, which accounts for 99% of all extant vertebrates, including all living bony fishes (both ray-finned and lobe-finned, including their terrestrial tetrapod relatives) and cartilaginous fishes, as well as extinct prehistoric fish such as placoderms and acanthodians.
+Gnathostome diversity comprises roughly 60,000 species, which accounts for 99% of all extant vertebrates, including all living bony fishes (both ray-finned and lobe-finned, including the terrestrial tetrapods) and cartilaginous fishes, as well as extinct prehistoric fish such as placoderms and acanthodians.
 Most gnathostomes have retained ancestral traits like true teeth, a stomach, and paired appendages (pectoral and pelvic fins, limbs, wings, etc.).
 Other traits are elastin, horizontal semicircular canal of the inner ear, myelinated neurons, and an adaptive immune system which has discrete lymphoid organs (spleen and thymus) and uses V(D)J recombination to create antigen recognition sites, rather than using genetic recombination in the variable lymphocyte receptor gene.

 It is now assumed that Gnathostomata evolved from ancestors that already possessed two pairs of paired fins.
 Until recently these ancestors, known as antiarchs, were thought to have lacked pectoral or pelvic fins.
-In addition to this, some placoderms were shown to have a third pair of paired appendages, that had been modified to claspers in males and pelvic basal plates in females — a pattern not seen in any other vertebrate group.
+In addition to this, some placoderms were shown to have a third pair of paired appendages, that had been modified to claspers in males and pelvic basal plates in females—a pattern not seen in any other vertebrate group.
 The jawless Osteostraci are generally considered the closest sister taxon of Gnathostomata.

 Jaw development in vertebrates is likely a product of bending the first pair of gill arches.
 This development would help suck water into the mouth by the movement of the jaw, so that it would then pass over the gills via buccal pumping for gas exchange.
 The repetitive use of the newly formed jaw bones would eventually lead to the ability to bite in some gnathostomes.